whpptjs/docs/docs/src/guide/gettingStarted/installation.md

 - TODO: explain some of the options
 - TODO: check if we can run cmds for create user and add a domain / See creating a user in api

-When, the new project has been created there are a few things we need to make sure are set up before we continue, First up, if you look in the root directory of the new project you will find a `.env` file.
+When, the new project has been created there are a few things we need to make sure are set up before we continue.
+First up, if you look in the root directory of the new project you will find a `.env` file.
 Nuxt doesn't usually come with a `.env` file out of the box but Whppt does.
 Inside the `.env` file there will be multiple keys value pairs set where the value is empty.
-We're going to need to configure some of there before we can move on.
+We're going to need to configure some of them before we can move on.

 ## Manual Installation